 The affiliate partner you work with determines the commission earned on bookings.
 There are two types of affiliates, including Pay Per Click and Pay Per Sale.
 Read the affiliate programs FAQ and commission page to find out the exact commission details.
 With Travelpayouts, you will earn 1-10% from the total price of the travel service that is sold thanks to you.
-The Travelpayouts commision policy is described there.
+The Travelpayouts commission policy is described there.

 What is the best way to market my website?

 There is no universal technique that is best and works every time.
 To start, you could choose a specific niche and/or location to separate yourself from competitors.
-Then, dominate your market with aggressive search engine and social promotions using Google and Facebook.
+Then, dominate your market with an aggressive search engine and social promotions using Google and Facebook.
 Follow the Travelpayouts blog to stay informed about the best ways to market your site.

 Can I change my integration type after setup?

 Yes, you can continue to modify your website with further development support from your developer or team.
 It may require extensive changes to your business model.
 Once a site is aged with traffic and bookings, the travel reseller has more income partnership opportunities.